Aizhanbaibolot/Best-cities-and-countries-for-startup/README.md

 * Ho: There is no statistically significant relationship between quantity score and quality score of the countries.
 * Ha: There is a statistically significant relationship between quantity score and quality score of the countries.

+This visualization is made to see correlation between business, quality, and quantity scores at once, to save time and room.
+From here we can choose variables to work with in the Hypothesis part:

 ![image](https://user-images.githubusercontent.com/98500457/200921028-053100bc-cf09-42ec-9eb0-ed8ac9516ce7.png)

-  This visualization is made to see correlation between business, quality, and quantity scores at once, to save time and room.
-From here we can choose variables to work with in the Hypothesis part.

-![image](https://user-images.githubusercontent.com/98500457/200920821-d7df61ad-4b56-420e-b956-02a0f3e7dc32.png)

 The scatterplot shows correlation between quantity and quality scores of the cities.
 Colors indicates if there is a sign of change in position or not.
-As we can see the data is correlated and it is positive correlation.
+As we can see the data is correlated and it is positive correlation:

+![image](https://user-images.githubusercontent.com/98500457/200920821-d7df61ad-4b56-420e-b956-02a0f3e7dc32.png)

 * Strategy 2: Assume growth in revenue of cars, number of cars remains same
 * Strategy 3: Assume decrease of car cost and insurance cost to maximize net revenue